steffenschaefer/gwt-gradle-plugin/doc/0.6/quickstart.md

 ## How to debug Development Mode?

 When running the task “gwtDev” you can specify a system property “-DgwtDev.debug=true” to enable debugging.
-This causes the build to stop when starting development mode and waiting for a debuger to attach to port 5005.
+This causes the build to stop when starting development mode and waiting for a debugger to attach to port 5005.
 Now you can configure your IDE to connect to that debug port.